Coronavirus: Safest Beaches in Europe for a Summer Holiday in 2021

-You have been staying at home for months and what you definitely need is space, fresh air, sun but also and above all a safe place for you and your family.
+You have been staying at home for months and you definitely need some space, fresh air, sun but also and above all a safe place for you and your family.

 These destinations have also been selected on the basis of the large offer of private villas, tourist apartments, small or medium-sized hotels with specific health charter and commitments to travellers, such as cleaning and room disinfection service after each stay, respect for social distancing.

 Because holiday is definetely not the synonym of lockdown, we have selected destinations with no mandatory quarantine upon arrival (if proof of a negative test) as well as destinations that recognize the vaccination passport (no additional test to make for vaccinated travellers).
 We have also selected supervised beaches to make sure that you and your family are safe.

 For your safety and that of the most vulnerable people, we invite you to schedule your vaccination before you go on holiday.
 If you do not want to do numerous tests, please choose destinations that recognize the vaccination certificate such as Malta, Greece and Madeira.
 Some destinations will be rolling out the red carpet for you this summer, such as Malta, which offers up to 200 euros ($ 244) per stay per person, or Madeira, which offers you a free test if needed.

 Book from our range of small hotels, tourist apartments or private villas with swimming pools (choose the "free cancellation" option) as well as your flights and enjoy your holiday on the safest beaches in Europe.

 Mellieha - Malta

 Fancy a dream holiday this summer?
 Malta's largest sandy beach and 12 beautiful coves await you.
 There is by far enough space to put your beach towel on the fine sand and be sure to keep safe distances in Mellieħa, on the island of Malta.
 Mellieħa Bay is the largest beach of thirteen pocket beaches around Mellieħa.